spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/offloading-tutorial/offloading-gameplay-changes.md

 The solution to this is to create a new subclass of the weapon that can be assigned to the actor group that the offloaded AI belongs to.

-In the example project,  the Player characters and the CrashBots have the same base class, we had to create a child blueprint called BP_CrashBot to ensure that the offloading configuration setup correctly.
+In the example project, the `Player` characters and the `CrashBots` have the same base class, we had to create a child blueprint called `BP_CrashBot` to ensure that the offloading configuration setup correctly.

-In addition to the CrashBot blueprint, the example project had to create an additional version of the CrashBot named  BP_CrashBot_PlacedInWorld.
-This was to work around the issue of creating controllers first when the authority was gained.
+In addition to the `CrashBot` blueprint, the Example Project had to create an additional version of the CrashBot named `BP_CrashBot_PlacedInWorld`.
+This was to work around the issue of creating the controllers first when the authority was gained.

 Mention weapon to allow it to be used for the bots.

-### Ensure that code get executed on the correct server worker
+### Ensure that your code get executed on the correct server worker

 With the introduction of offloading, it is no longer enough to check whether the netmode is a dedicated server to ensure that logic is run on the authoritative worker.
 An actor could now be authoritatively updated from any given server type and therefore it is important to be mindful of checking whether the current server worker has authority over the entity.
 Below are a few example snippets from the UEquipmentComponent where such checks were added to ensure correct flow: